-A large part of the collection consists of paintings by Eastern and Western European artists and a substantial collection of works by Russian modernists, which were created with limited means and without substantial connections to the western artistic circles of the 1950s and1960s.
-The moderate means at their disposal and difficulties in tracing works of interest did not prevent the family members from accumulating a modest, yet excellent collection.
-From its inception, it was, and always has been, the founder’s policy to share their works of art with the widest public possible, inspired by the mere passion for art and the deep curiosity it evokes.
+A large part of the collection consists of paintings by Eastern and Western European artists and a substantial number of works by Russian modernists.
+The moderate means at their disposal and difficulties in tracing works of interest did not prevent the family from accumulating a modest, yet very fine collection.
+From its inception, it was the founder’s policy to share their works of art with the widest public possible, inspired by the sheer passion for art and the deep curiosity it evokes.

 By the early 1950s, the collection consisted of approximately 60 works by various European and Russian artists.
 At this early stage it was composed mainly of graphic art, lithographs and watercolors: Proun (1924) by Eliezer (El) M. Lissitzky and Abstract Composition (1916) by Nadezhda Udaltsova, with minor oil paintings by a handful of Russian artists, such as Lyubov Popova’s Collage Portrait (1915) and Vera E. Pestel’s Collage with Blue Pot (1916), which were quite unknown to the broad public at the time.